 He advises that you should stop exercising if you are experiencing either of these and find somewhere to safely warm up.
 If symptoms don’t improve, seek medical help.

 There are other risks to taking your exercise outside in the winter.
 Jason Bone, Head of Strength at FLEX Chelsea points out that injuries are more common.
 “Cold muscles will be tight and prone to injury.
 Plus, training in the rain is a health hazard as you can easily slip.”
 However these are problems that are definitely manageable: “I would advise people to definitely invest in good waterproofs, thermals and decent footwear to avoid slipping in the wet,” says Jason.
 “I would also suggest doing at least two mobility exercises and a significant warmup prior to heading out in the rain or cold to prepare the joints and muscles.”
-If you are in a position to invest in some new winter workout gear, adidas's latest collection COLD.RDY was designed specifically with the idea of locking in heat while also keeping you dry as you work out in lower temperatures.
+If you are in a position to invest in some new winter workout gear, adidas's collection COLD.RDY was designed specifically with the idea of locking in heat while also keeping you dry as you work out in lower temperatures.

 Finally, it’s always good to be mindful of how any other underlying conditions could affect your ability to exercise outside.
 Dr. Powles points to asthma and Raynaud’s – a circulatory condition – as issues you should speak to your doctor about first if you want to work out outside.
 Similarly, you should check with your GP if you’re taking medication.
 “Some medicines like decongestants – which are more common during the winter – may increase your heart rate, so you should be mindful of this before undertaking exercise.”

 Overall though, exercising outside when it's cold shouldn't really be that much of an issue.
-And with this new lockdown in place and gyms closed for at least a month, it just might be something you'll have to get used to.